-In the clinical negligence context Jamie is involved in a number of ongoing cerebral palsy claims, including one (with Leading Counsel) with a potential (capitalised) value in excess of 15 million.
+In the clinical negligence context Jamie is involved in a number of ongoing cerebral palsy claims, including claims with a potential (capitalised) value in excess of 10 million.

 Recent cases include a claim involving serious spinal cord injury that settled for 450,000, a case of cauda equina syndrome that settled at a roundtable meeting (against Leading Counsel) shortly before trial for a six-figure sum, and a case involving cervical myelopathy which settled for 550,000.

-He has been involved in a number of cases involving lower limb amputation, including a claim for above knee amputation following a motorcycle accident (with Leading Counsel) which settled at a roundtable meeting for 1.6 million and an ongoing case of below knee amputation with a potential value in excess of 1 million.
+He has been involved in a number of cases involving lower limb amputation, including a recent case of below knee amputation following an accident at work that settled for 1.3 million and a claim for above knee amputation following a motorcycle accident which settled at a roundtable meeting (with Leading Counsel) for 1.6 million.

 Serious Orthopaedic Injury and Pain Syndromes

-He has considerable experience of claims involving serious orthopaedic injury and / or pain syndromes, including a recent case of severe lower limb fractures and CRPS following accident at work which settled at a roundtable settlement conference (with leading Counsel) for 1.4m.
+He has considerable experience of claims involving serious orthopaedic injury and / or pain syndromes, including a recent case (with leading Counsel) of severe lower limb fractures and CRPS following accident at work which settled at a roundtable settlement conference for 1.4 million.

 Fatal Injuries and Lost Years Claims

-He has extensive experience of claims arising out of fatal accidents and those where injury has caused a reduced life expectancy, including mesothelioma claims.
+He has extensive experience of claims arising out of fatal accidents and those where injury has caused a reduced life expectancy.

 Jamie is a member of the LexisNexis expert panel for answering queries relating to personal injury claims, and regularly provides seminars to professional clients on a variety of subjects.